 Oh, I called her for a cake and things got ugly by the end of the discussion.
 She's really expensive and when I asked her to lower the price she gave me all this crap about how much time she puts into her cake!

-Last be not the least, most cake decorators are moms.
+Last, be not least, most cake decorators are moms.
 We are women of the heart, juggling between home, kids, and business.

-It's easy to get emotional and even more easy to get upset but we are also professional and just as we do everything in our power to make our cake professionally; let's strive to be professional when it comes to effective communication and customer service too!
+It's easy to get emotional and even easier to get upset but we are also professional and just as we do everything in our power to make our cake professional; let's strive to be professional when it comes to effective communication and customer service too!

 Let's make cake decorating a business run by professional moms while still maintaining that softness where it matters most.

-Last but not the least -I'd love to hear any experience you had with a customer that was beyond the ordinary.
-Was it a complain that really got to you?
+Last but not least -I'd love to hear about any experience you had with a customer that was beyond the ordinary.
+Was it a complaint that really got to you?
 Was it a cake order that took its toll?
-I love stories and oh boy you could spend an evening with me just laughing at my cake stories.
+I love stories and, oh boy you could spend an evening with me just laughing at my cake stories.